-Before we jump into our consultation survey results, we did a quick Google research to see how people are answering this question.
+We did a quick Google research to see how people are answering this question.
 After Googling, “Why do people want to transition into product management?” and “Why is product management so hot?”, we noticed that there is not a single article that answers this question.
-Thankfully, our survey results, which consist of people who are either new to this field or are seasoned Product Managers will shed some very needed light on this topic.
+Thankfully, our survey results, which consist of people who are either new to this field and those who are seasoned Product Managers, will shed some very needed light on this topic.

-Here are the top 5 reasons why people want to transition into Product:
+Here are the top 5 reasons why people want to transition into product management:

 If you identify yourself as a part of this group, don’t forget to read our blog posts on Google and Facebook PM interviews.
-Both articles contain previously asked questions and some precious insider tips on how to win their PM interviews:
+Both articles contain questions and insider tips on how to win their PM interviews.

 This aspect of product management was also discussed in one of many interviews, where we dive deep into product management with an experienced Product Manager.
 Be sure to check out this one, where we discuss what makes the ideal Product Manager.